MicrosoftDocs/azure-devops-docs/docs/accounts/connect-account-to-aad.md

     Deleting the **%LocalAppData%\GitCredentialManager\tenant.cache** file on each client machine will resolve the issue.

-2. If you use alternate authentication tokens (PAT, SSH) used by tools or scripts, [regenerate new tokens](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate) for the Azure AD user.
+2. If you use alternate authentication tokens used by tools or scripts, [regenerate new tokens](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate) for the Azure AD user.

     a.
 On your VSTS page, in the upper right, choose your profile image and choose **Security**.